jlapeyre/PermutationsA.jl/README.md

 This type represents the permutation internally as a vector representing one-line form, but is meant to behave as much as possible like a ```Matrix```.
-One-line form means that the data vector, operating on [1:n], i to data[i].
+One-line form means that the data vector, operating on [1:n], maps i to data[i].
 The majority of the methods for
 ```PermMatrix``` are identical to those of ```PermList```.

 ### PermList